ponciste/hackershideout/README.md

 ### Second Attack

-In the challenge, a second attack is mentioned.
-Therefore, let's use the information we have retrieved so far to exclude the first attack.
+In the challenge, a **second attack** is mentioned.
+Therefore, let's utilize the information we have gathered to exclude the first attack.

-To do this, we will include the attacker's IP address and exclude the LFI attack:
+To accomplish this, we will include the attacker's IP address and exclude the LFI attack:

 ```sql
 "192.168.178.83" AND NOT "Fuzz"